lopezsDev/Chat-ClientServer/README.md

 🤝 Contributing
 Contributions to the Real-Time Chat Application are always welcome!
 If you have any ideas, bug fixes, or improvements, please feel free to open an issue or submit a pull request.
-📝 License
-This project is licensed under the MIT License.
 📧 Contact
-If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us at contact@example.com.
+If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us at lopezs.dev@gmail.com.
 Let's chat and have fun! 🎉🎉